 An NDIR CO2 sensor typically consists of several components that work together to measure carbon dioxide concentrations in the most accurate means.
 While the design and components may vary dependent upon the manufacturer, below we highlight the most common components:

-1. Light Source: The NDIR sensor uses a light source that emits infrared radiation at specific wavelengths.
+1. IR Light Source: The NDIR sensor uses a light source that emits infrared radiation at specific wavelengths.
 Common light sources include infrared LEDs or IR lamps.
 These light sources provides the energy needed for the subsequent interactions with the CO2 molecules in the gas sample.

 4. Detector: The detector is a crucial component of the NDIR sensor.
 It measures the amount of infrared light that passes through the gas sample after interacting with CO2 molecules.
 The detector's signal provides information about the concentration of CO2 in the sample.